 Arduino Mega 2560 is more advanced.
 Robotic kit Makeblock mBot Ranger is based in this board.

-It’s the bigger brother of Arduino UNO, pretty much the same but with more possibilities and with lots of I/O options.
+It’s the big brother of Arduino UNO, pretty much the same but with more possibilities and with lots of I/O options.
 There are also lots of projects and examples on the internet.

 You should buy Arduino Mega 2560 if you are a beginner or more advanced user who think you might end up wanting to do bigger projects.
 Arduino Mega 2560 is perfect for advanced users: Arduino hobbyists, professional lab engineers or electronic college students.